What Is Hair Transplant?

 For Whom are Hair Transplants Appropriate?

-Let's discuss whether or not someone is a good candidate for a hair transplant now.
-Generally speaking, candidates for a hair transplant should be in good health and have healthy hair follicles that will continue to grow following the procedure.
-Male pattern baldness patients who have stabilized their hair loss either through medication or naturally with age can benefit from the treatment.
-For both men and women whose hair loss is brought on by burns, trauma, or other uncommon conditions, a hair transplant may also be an option.
+Let's talk about if someone qualifies right now for a hair transplant.
+Generally speaking, candidates for a hair transplant should be in good health and have healthy hair follicles that would keep growing after the surgery.
+Male pattern baldness sufferers who have stabilised their hair loss either naturally with ageing or with medication will gain from the treatment.
+A hair transplant could also be a choice for men and women whose burns, trauma, or other unusual illness causes their hair loss.

 Stages of Hair Loss (Norwood Scale)